marktoman/mechaview/README.md

 ## Element Grouping

-Each element can be grouped by specifying `Group` and it can be ordered within the group by setting `Position` . `Position` is of type double where the integer part represents a row and the fraction part represents a column.
+Each element can be grouped by specifying `Group` and ordered within the group by setting `Position` . `Position` is of type double where the integer part represents a row and the fraction part represents a column.
 Keep in mind that each value represents order and not a fixed position.

 ```csharp
 public class ElementGroupingVM